karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-01-Aptitude-Test-Grader.md

 *Description*:

 A smaller LLM gives opportunity to provide a lower cost entry into AI generated grading, while we can increase the accuracy by leveraging curated reference materials via a RAG pattern.
+These curated materials may include excerpts of work from industry leaders or case-studies relevant to the particular questions being answered.
+Suitable attribution of source materials should be provided along with exam feedback.

 *Pros*:
 - Efficiency: Significantly reduces the time required to grade submissions